newcomb-luke/gameboy-emulator/README.md

 ## Current State:

 The emulator can make it through the Boot ROM successfully and enter a game.
 The Nintendo logo scrolls down from the top of the screen.
 Both keyboard and click inputs are functional.
+It can fully execute the dmg-acid2 test for testing the graphics emulation.

 ![Screenshot of emulator](images/progress-screenshot.png)